 A fourth option, perfect for highly turbulent conditions, is using heavy-duty level probes.
 These sensors use a large float that travels on a stainless steel rod.
 Level probes provide the simplicity of a float switch with the advantages of a continuous level sensor.
 While more expensive, using level probes has solved difficult problems for lift stations in particularly harsh environments.

 Next week look for our post covering simplex pump control with float switches.
 In the mean time, take stock of the sensors you are using.
 What is working?
 Where are you at risk?
-Tell us about it in the comments section below.
+Drop us a line to let us know.